SSWConsulting/SSW.Rules.Content/rules/do-you-save-a-few-gb-by-creating-recovery-partition-on-a-surface/rule.md

 ---
+seoDescription: "Microsoft Surface tablets can free up disk space by creating a Recovery partition, but it may consume up to 7GB of user-available storage."
 type: rule
 archivedreason: No value add
 title: Do you save a few GB by creating Recovery partition on a Surface?